yuyumi/LangVis/README.md

 ![demo](demo_image.png)

-To install the dependencies, first run `pip install -e .` then run `pip install captum`, `pip install Flask` and `pip install SQLAlchemy`.
+To install the dependencies, first run `pip install -e .` then run `pip install captum`, `pip install Flask` and `pip install Flak-SQLAlchemy`.

 Alternatively, try the new_environment.yml file if you have anaconda installed.

+Run `python app.py` to open the application.

 Write your prompt on the left panel, and hit generate button.